openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_integration.rst

 Steps
 #####

-    1. Create an environment with "Neutron with tunneling segmentation" as a network configuration
+    1. Create an environment with "Neutron with tunneling segmentation" as a network configuration and CEPH storage
     2. Enable and configure Contrail plugin
     3. Add 3 nodes with controller role
-    4. Add 3 nodes with "compute+Cinder" roles
+    4. Add 3 nodes with "compute" and "Ceph-OSD" roles
-    5. Add a node with contrail-config role
-    6. Add a node with contrail-control role
-    7. Add a node with contrail-db role
+    5. Add a node with contrail-config, contrail-control, contrail-db and contrail-analytics roles
-    8. Deploy cluster with plugin
+    6. Deploy cluster with plugin
-    9. Run OSTF tests
+    7. Run OSTF tests

 Expected results